acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

 But a reason that makes it feel more important is that we invested our savings to build it and there were problems in the process.
 In September 2022 we hired a fast building method company that promised us the house done in 3 months.
 They were delayed by a year and even at some point they went into bankruptcy.
 We thought we were going to lose our investment and it wasn't pleasing.
 But at the end of 2023, in spite of the bad process and communication with the company, we received the house and we couldn't be more happy.
 We were really lucky :pray:, some others were not so much :disappointed:.

-Another important thing that happened in the middle of 2024 was that I founded my Game Development company Pixel Core Games where provide consultancy and development services for [Cleared Hot](https://store.steampowered.com/app/1710820/Cleared_Hot/) and also develop [Ship Miner](https://store.steampowered.com/app/3113690/Ship_Miner/).
+Another important thing that happened in the middle of 2024 was that I founded my Game Development company, Pixel Core Games, where provide consultancy and development services for [Cleared Hot](https://store.steampowered.com/app/1710820/Cleared_Hot/) and also develop [Ship Miner](https://store.steampowered.com/app/3113690/Ship_Miner/).

 And finally, at the end of the year, I was invited to provide my experience in Game Development to be part of an [evaluation committee](/2024/12/22/my-personal-notes-being-in-evaluation-committee) for a government grant where I had the opportunity to evaluate interesting projects and learn a lot by that.